 Due to the game of chance hybridization, you really don’t know whether any particular hybrid is going to be aggressive.

 Furthermore, a hybrid could be completely docile until suddenly one day it acts aggressively and harms someone.

 Whether a wolf-dog cross is dangerous or not often depends on the behavior of the specific animal and not necessarily on wolf-dog hybrids as a whole.

-This leads to the next question – can you train them and make them act more like dogs than wolves?
+This leads to the next question – can you train wolf dogs and make them act more like dogs than wolves?

 Wolf Hybrid Training

 Some people argue that you can overcome the innate aggressive characteristics of the wolf-dog hybrids with training and intense human association.
 However, there is little research or scientific investigation to back this up.

 A wolf hybrid is generally more difficult to train than your average dog, even though they can be very intelligent.

 This is due partially to their unsuitable nature regarding human interaction.
 They have much stronger instincts than domestic dogs and it is difficult to overcome those.

 Their usual fear-response to humans and new situations makes training them much more difficult than your usual pet.